 Navigation Buttons.
-Tell participants that sometimes, after they click on a link, they might want to go back to the previous page.
-Tell participants that they can do this using the browser's Back button.
-Once they have pressed the Back button, they can press the Forward button to follow the link again.
+Tell participants that sometimes, after you click on a link, you might want to go back to the previous page.
+Tell them that they can do this using your browser's Back button.
+Once you've pressed the Back button, you can press the Forward button to follow the link again.

-Conduct Exercise 2.3: "Working with the World Wide Web".
+Conduct Exercise 2.3 "Working with the World Wide Web".